Lead Generation Strategies for Technology Companies

 It’s not just you!
 Tech-based companies worldwide struggle to find the right B2B prospects to fill their pipelines.
 But why is it so hard?

 We are in the midst of a technological revolution where adoption is key to growth.
-However, with this fast-paced digital transformation comes a steep learning curve, and in turn, fervent resistance that, for some, only rivals that of a cat trying to avoid a bath it knows is imminent.
+However, with this fast-paced digital transformation comes a steep learning curve.
+For some, this causes fervent resistance that only rivals that of a cat trying to avoid a bath it knows is imminent.

 So what can you do to get your prospects to dip their toe in the water without being scratched up with scathing rejection in the process?